aditya-prayaga/FinSight/README.md

 ### Schema and Statistics Generation

-The generate_scheme_and_stats function is responsible for generating and validating the schema and statistics of the dataset.
+Details the tools and techniques used for generating and validating data schemas and statistics.
+It would typically explain how TensorFlow Data Validation (TFDV) is used to infer schemas, generate descriptive statistics, and visualize data distributions.
 This process includes:

 1) Schema Inference: Using TensorFlow Data Validation (TFDV) to infer the schema of the dataset, which includes data types, ranges, and distributions of features.
 This schema serves as a baseline for data quality checks.
 2) Statistics Generation: Generating descriptive statistics from the dataset to provide insights into the distribution and characteristics of the data.
 These statistics are crucial for identifying anomalies and understanding data quality.